 Akamai Technologies Global Headquarters.
 Previously, she worked at Howeler and Yoon Architecture, MVRDV, and Mesick Cohen Wilson + Baker.
 She holds a Bachelor of Architecture degree from Syracuse University - magna cum laude.
 She has taught design studios and courses in architectural theory at the Boston Architectural College.
 She is a member of the American Institute of Architects.

-Zach is an architectural designer and Research Associate with the
+Zach is an architectural designer and Lecturer in Architecture at the

 We offer full services, from concept to completion of construction: